dannystaple/python-tile-racer/README.md

 * Car has inertias.
 * Checkpoints and single lap win condition.
 * Wrong way detection.
+* Map boundary collisions.

 ### Roadmap

 * Object layers - barrels, trees.
 Complicated by the fact that the tileset doesn't have these in the same tile size as the map layer.
 * Object collisions.
-* Screen boundary collisions.
 * Top banner for score/checkpoints player data.
 * Laps
 * Start and end screens.